-A 21st Century Education
+21st Century Programs

-- A cutting-edge curriculum that focuses on equipping your child with 21st century STEM skills.
+- A 21st century education designed to equip your child with STEM skills.

-- A friendly, supportive setting, with a 6:1 student-to-teacher ratio and only 12 students or less per class.
+- An intimate classroom setting, including a 6:1 student-to-teacher ratio and no more than 12 students per class.